 Pool swim tracking compared: Fitbit Luxe (left) and Form Smart Swim Goggles (right)

 We also used it for indoor rowing sessions and home workouts with heart rate tracking as the key piece of exercise data captured.
 We found it generally posted around 5-6bpm higher maximum heart rate readings compared to a chest strap and there was some clear odd spikes in the data too.

 The Luxe doesn't change our thoughts on how we view Fitbit's devices when it comes to tracking exercise.
 It comes up short in general against the competition for aspects like distance tracking and heart rate.
 Particularly if you care a lot bout your fitness data.

 - No NFC for payments

 Like all of Fitbit's wearables, the Luxe throws in some smartwatch skills as well.
-While you won't find contactless payments (boo), the ability to download apps or a music player here, it will let you view smartphone notifications, set up sleep modes to mute notifications and make use of timers and smartwatches.
+While you won't find contactless payments (boo), or the ability to download apps or a music player here, it will let you view smartphone notifications, set up sleep modes to mute notifications, and make use of timers and smartwatches.

 It works with Android phones and iPhones with the former offering slightly richer notification support than the latter.

 It also offers a user interface we haven't seen on Fitbit's fitness trackers before.
 Swipe right and you can see menus to set timers, alarms, view notifications.

 Swipe down from the main watch screen and you access settings like turning on the do no disturb mode, adjusting screen brightness and changing screen wake-up and time out settings.
 You can also disable heart rate monitoring, to help push the battery further.